AjinkyaGhatol/calculator-behavior-2/addition.md

 ## Scenario: Addition of two positive numbers

-  Given Calculator is turned on by user.
+  Given user has turned on calculator.
   When I type in positive number and I press plus and I type in Positive number and I press equal
   Then I see the addition in result

 ## Scenario: Addition of two negative numbers

-  Given Calculator is turned on by user.
+  Given user has turned on calculator.
   When I type in first negative number and I press plus and I type in second negative number and I press equal
   Then I see the addition in result

 ## Scenario: First operand is positive and second operand is negative

-  Given Calculator is turned on by user. ( user input: 6+-7=)
+  Given user has turned on calculator. ( user input: 6+-7=)

   When I type in positive number and I press plus and I type in negative number and I press equal